 Long before being interviewed as a celebrity chef, while working in the wig department of the Radio City Rockettes, young Chef Zac Young realized that his heart was with the batch of cookies he brought into work every day.
 As the current Executive Pastry Chef for David Burke Group, Young graduated with honors from the Baking and Pastry Arts program at the Institute of Culinary Education.
 Following his love for sweets, Young pursued a job at Bouchon Bakery in New York City.
 In 2006, Young took on an unforgettable role as Pastry Chef for Alexandra Guarnaschelli’s Butter Restaurant.
 He trained in France with renowned chefs such as Philippe Givre at Valrhona and Philippe Parc at Chocolate Michel Cluizel.
 Young went on to explore more of his whimsical creations at Flex Mussels, leading him to open two pop-up Flex Donuts in Grand Central Station.

-Executive Pastry Chef Young sat down with us on a bustling afternoon at David Burke’s newest restaurant, fabrick at the Archer Hotel, to discuss his love for theatre, surprise us with his deep dark secret, and explain to us how endearing it is to bake with flair.
+Executive Pastry Chef Zac Young sat down with us on a bustling afternoon at David Burke’s newest restaurant, Fabrick at the Archer Hotel.
+He discussed his love for theater, surprised us with his deep dark secret, and explained to us how endearing it is to bake with flair.

 CC: Take us back to your childhood.
 When you were little, what did you want to be?